hannes/MonetDBLite/README.md

 [`void setFetchSize(int rows)`](https://docs.oracle.com/javase/8/docs/api/java/sql/Statement.html#getFetchSize) and
 [`int getFetchSize()`](https://docs.oracle.com/javase/8/docs/api/java/sql/Statement.html#setFetchSize-int-) methods
 depreciated in a Embedded connection (they do nothing).
-* As mentioned before, some MonetDB data types are not featured in MonetDBLite, so existing queries with those types in a MAPI connection can't be ported to the Embedded connection version of it.
-* As mentioned before, the authentication scheme is nonexistent in the Embedded connection.
 * The methods [`void setNetworkTimeout(Executor executor, int millis)`](https://docs.oracle.com/javase/8/docs/api/java/sql/Connection.html#setNetworkTimeout-java.util.concurrent.Executor-int-)
 and [`int getNetworkTimeout()`](https://docs.oracle.com/javase/8/docs/api/java/sql/Connection.html#getNetworkTimeout--)
 are insignificant as there is no network involved in the Embedded connection.
-* [Batch Processing](https://www.tutorialspoint.com/jdbc/jdbc-batch-processing.htm) is not possible in a Embedded connection, due to constraints of MonetDBLite.
+* As mentioned before, some MonetDB data types are not featured in MonetDBLite, so existing queries with those types in a MAPI connection can't be ported to the Embedded connection version of it.
+* In the JDBC specification [BLOBs](https://docs.oracle.com/javase/8/docs/api/java/sql/Blob.html) and [CLOBs](https://docs.oracle.com/javase/8/docs/api/java/sql/Clob.html) have wrapper interfaces for incremental processing.
+In a MAPI connection, the MonetBlob and MonetClob classes provide this implementation, however in the Embedded connection, these wrappers are not used, so only Strings and byte[] are used in favor for more performance.

 ## FAQs